Midnightcoffee/Course-Projects/README.md

 This is a collection of projects from various classes, both online and at my University.

-Big Data -- Which State is the happiest?
+Using Twitter to find the happiest state
 ==============================================================================

-+ happiest_state.py
++ Data_Science/
 + Introduction to Data science
 + Washington University
 + Class Certification: https://drive.google.com/file/d/0B1C_HgqJ_YTrQmYyakdrWXdvV1E/edit?usp=sharing
++ Check The ReadMe: For how To run the code and discover for yourself

 Every wounder which state is the happiest?
-In this assignment we:
+This code tries to find out.
+It

 + Access the Twitter Programming Interface(API) using Python.
 + We estimate the public's perception (the sentiment) of a particular term or phrase.